yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 This diagram lightly follows the example request for routing to Anthropic claude 3.5 sonnet model on AWS Bedrock.
 The flow can be described as:
-- The request comes in to envoy AI gateway(Ext-Proc)
+- The request comes in to envoy AI gateway(Ext-Proc).
-- Ext Authorization filter is applied for checking if the user or account is authorized to access the model
+- Ext Authorization filter is applied for checking if the user or account is authorized to access the model.
-- ExtProc looks up the model name claude-3.5-sonnet from the request and inject the request header `x-ai-gateway-llm-model-name`
+- ExtProc looks up the model name claude-3.5-sonnet from the request and inject the request header `x-ai-gateway-llm-model-name`.
-- ExtProc extracts the request header for the LLM backend `x-ai-gateway-llm-backend`
+- ExtProc extracts the request header `x-ai-gateway-llm-backend` or calculate the rules to determine the backend.
-- ExtProc translates the user inference request (OpenAI) to the data schema according to the LLM provider
+- ExtProc translates the user inference request (OpenAI) to the data schema according to the AI provider.
-- ExtProc injects the API key or refreshes the AWS credential for upstream provider authentication
-- Rate limiting is applied for request based usage tracking
+- Rate limiting is applied for request based usage tracking.
+- Provider authentication policy is applied based on the AI provider
+  - API key is injected to the request headers for the provider supporting API keys.
   - AWS signing filter is applied for authenticating with AWS Bedrock service if the backend is targeted to AWS
 - Routing rule is applied to route the request to the specified or calculated destination.
+- Upon receiving the response from AI provider, the token usage is reduced by extracting the usage fields according to OpenAI schema.
+  - the rate limit is enforced on the subsequent request.

 ## FAQ